Klára Dán von Neumann

-Klára Dán von Neumann (born Klára Dán; 18 August 1911 – 10 November 1963) was a Hungarian-American self-taught computer scientist, noted as one of the first computer programmers.
+Klára Dán von Neumann (née Dán; 18 August 1911 – 10 November 1963) was a Hungarian-American mathematician, self-taught engineer and computer scientist, noted as one of the first computer programmers.
+She was the first woman to execute modern-style code on a computer.
+Dán made significant contributions to the world of programming, including work on the Monte Carlo method, ENIAC, and MANIAC I.

 Early life

-Klára Dán was born in Budapest, Hungary on August 18, 1911, to Károly Dán and Kamilla Stadler, a wealthy Jewish couple.
+Klára Dán, known as Klári to her friends and family, was born in Budapest, Hungary on August 18, 1911, to Károly Dán and Kamilla Stadler, a wealthy Jewish couple.
 Her father had previously served in the Austro-Hungarian Army as an officer during World War I, and the family moved to Vienna to escape Béla Kun's Hungarian Soviet Republic.
 Once the regime was overthrown, the family moved back to Budapest.
 Her family was wealthy, and often held parties where Dán would meet many different people from various stations in life.

 At 14, Dán became a national champion in figure skating.
 She attended Veres Pálné Gimnázium in Budapest and graduated in 1929.

 Work

 After their wedding, Dán and John von Neumann immigrated to the United States, where he held a professorship at Princeton University.
-In 1943, von Neumann moved to Los Alamos National Laboratory in New Mexico to work on calculations as part of the Manhattan Project.
+Upon immigration, Dán listed her profession as "housewife".
+However, after the Attack on Pearl Harbor, more jobs for women opened up in the U.S. and Dán was able to secure a position at Princeton.
+Her title was "Head of Statistical Computing Group".
+In 1943, J. von Neumann moved to Los Alamos National Laboratory in New Mexico to work on calculations as part of the Manhattan Project.
 Dán remained at Princeton until 1946, working at the university's Office of Population Research.

-After the war, Dán joined von Neumann in New Mexico to program the MANIAC I machine, which could store data, designed by her husband and Julian Bigelow.
-She then worked on the ENIAC (Electronic Numerical Integrator and Computer) on a project with von Neumann to produce the first successful meteorological forecast on a computer.
-Dán designed new controls for ENIAC and was one of its primary programmers.
-She trained a group of people drawn from the Manhattan Project to store programs as binary code.
+At this time, she was sharing an office with Adele Goldstine.
+Dán also enrolled in calculus at Princeton in 1947.
+Both Goldstine and Dán were then contracted to work in Los Alamos New Mexico in early summer of 1947.